-The member is subject to trip charges for services rendered after the initial attempt is made to turn the meter stop on by Rock Energy.
-The meter stop will be left off and locked if it does not pass a creep test.
+REC will make one (1) trip, without charge, to turn on the Meter Stop at the above natural gas service (this provision does not include nonpayment issues).
 Any subsequent trips to the above location, beyond the initial service call, will be subject to fees and charges.
 Should the above natural gas service fail to pass an REC inspection, which will include a gas creep test, REC is required to issue a Caution Card.
 In addition, REC may require the above owner to furnish a completed and signed Piping Statement and/or approval from the County Plumbing Inspector.
 The owner is responsible for any and all costs that result beyond the owner's shut-off.
 The owner is responsible for removing the REC Red Tag, opening the Owners Shut-Off valve and for all relights at the above address (see diagram below).